flowxo/coding-challenges/README.md

 - Tests are in place and provide good basic coverage.
 - UX is good.
 - The technical choices (libraries, patterns) are sensible.

+## Thank you!

+You're taking up your well earned spare time to do this, and we appreciate that.
+We'll review your work carefully and always give you feedback.